-Step 1 – Open the Visual Crossing Weather Data Page
+Step 1 – Open the Weather Data Query Page

-We’ll start by going to the Visual Crossing Weather Data page.
+We’ll start by going to the Weather Data Services page.
 Then we need to click on the link to go to weather data download page near the top of the page.
 If you would like to read more the weather datasets that we offer, head over to our weather data page.

 Step 2 – create a free weather data account and sign in

-Once on the log-in page, you will need to sign into your Visual Crossing Weather account.
-If you don’t already have an account, you can click on the orange button on the right side of the login prompt.
-Signing up for a free trial account will give you immediate access to a full 15-day weather forecast for any location around the globe.
+Once on the query page, you can sign into your Visual Crossing Weather account.
+If you don’t already have an account, you can click on the top of the page to create a free account.
+Signing up for a free account will give you immediate access to a full 15-day weather forecast for any location around the globe.

 Step 3 – enter a location address for weather data

-For the address, we’ll tell the system to use our current location by clicking on the “Populate from your location” link below the location text box.
-However, we could instead manually enter an address, a city name, or a postal code.
 Optionally, we can also give the location a friendly name for our own reference in the output data.
 This feature can be useful when you are comparing multiple locations in the same dataset.
 Entering the location name is available once you have previewed your first dataset.

-Step 4 – choose the weather data query type
+Step 4 – choose the weather data time range

-Next, we need to choose the query type.
-Since the default Forecast option provides a 15-day daily weather forecast, we can just accept the default for the purpose of this tutorial.
-However, in this panel there are other options as well including weather history queries, historical data summary reports, and hourly data.
+As soon as we enter the location information, the 15-day weather forecast is retrieved However, in this panel there are other options as well including weather history queries, and hourly data.
 These are among the many options covered by our other tutorials and videos.
 Please take a look at those or reach out to us if you need more information on these options.

-Step 5 – request the weather forecast data
+Step 5 – viewing the weather data in the browser

 Step 6 – View the full weather forecast data view

-We can now download the data as a Microsoft Excel workbook by pressing the “Download as Excel”.
-So, if you only need data for a single location, you can stop reading this tutorial now and begin using your weather data immediately.
+We can now download the data as a Microsoft Excel workbook by pressing the “Download” button.
+If you only need data for a single location, you can skip the next step and start with step 8.
 However, often you need forecast data for more than one location.
 So, we can continue with an additional step to show that working with multiple locations is as easy as working with one.

 Step 7 – add a second location (optional)